jaclu/tmux-packet-loss/README.md

 ### Recent changes

+- Added @packet-loss_hook_idx in order to easily change it in case of collisions
 - Updated Readme to match the current defaults
 - loss FLOAT -> DECIMAL(5,1)
     Now limiting to one decimal for packet loss in DB.